Chainfire/simple-signer/README.md

 `openssl ec -text -noout < mykey.key`

 Just concat all the the hexadecimals from the *priv* section, and prepend with *0x*

+## Public key exposure

+Once you make signed files public, your public key is exposed.
+While that is basically the point of public keys, it is not entirely without risk.

+If the algorithm is cracked (see the *Quantum computing* section) or your private key generation flawed, your private key may be derived and an attacker may forge your signature.

+You should limit the use of private keys for which the public keys are exposed.
+If possible, do not re-use the same keys between projects (or even files).

+For Ethereum, the paranoid should not store funds or tokens in the address corresponding to the private key used for signing.
+Of course it should be noted that every transaction or signing performed by that address leads to the same exposure.

 ## Quantum computing